Direxion Daily Gold Miners Index Bear 2x Shares Stock to Reverse Split on Monday, November 4th (NYSEARCA:DUST)

-Direxion Daily Gold Miners Index Bear 2x Shares (NYSEARCA:DUST – Free Report)’s stock is set to reverse split on Monday, November 4th.
+Shares of Direxion Daily Gold Miners Index Bear 2x Shares (NYSEARCA:DUST – Free Report) are going to reverse split on the morning of Monday, November 4th.
 The 1-10 reverse split was announced on Friday, October 11th.
 The number of shares owned by shareholders will be adjusted after the market closes on Friday, November 1st.

 Direxion Daily Gold Miners Index Bear 2x Shares Trading Up 2.5 %